 A review of recent sales at the Hanlon Park Condominium, a well-kept brick building on Hilton Street and Liberty Heights Avenue, show prices of equivalent square-foot units from $40,000 to $52,319.

 The unit purchased by Burrus is currently assessed at $41,800 by the Maryland Depart of Assessments and Taxation.

 The condo unit had been donated to the city in June 2014 as part of a final estate disbursement.
 In September 2015, the City Council passed an ordinance approving the condo’s sale to the public.

 The sale to Burris was arranged by Walter J. Horton, who runs Pratt’s real estate department.

 The Brew disclosed yesterday that Horton received a $500 campaign contribution from Burrus while running for a state delegate seat in the 41st District.
 Horton lost in the June 2018 Democratic Party primary.

 Water Damage Lowers Price

-Usually, such sales take many weeks, if not months, to wind their way to the Board of Estimates, especially if they require approval by city’s property sales review committee.
+Usually such sales take months to wind their way to the Board of Estimates, especially if they require approval by the city’s property sales review committee.